GerritCodeReview/summit_2019/speakers.md

 Before working in Git, Ivan worked for Nokia in their linux-based mobile platform, Maemo/Meego, and has contributed to the GNOME desktop.

+### Matthias Sohn - SAP {#msohn}

+Matthias is a long-time Gerrit contributor.
+He joined the Gerrit project in 2010, and assumed the role as community manager in 2019.
+He leads the Gerrit team at SAP and is project lead of Eclipse JGit and EGit.